 At Englander Peebles, we know that slip and falls are serious accidents.
 They often lead to injuries that do more than merely disrupt victims’ lives – they change them forever.
 If you recently suffered a severe injury in a slip and fall accident in Fort Lauderdale, we will pursue all compensation that you are due.

 Florida law gives the victims of property owners’ negligence the right to recover compensation for medical bills, lost wages, pain, suffering, and more.
 We will thoroughly investigate your case and pursue the maximum amount of compensation available to you.
-Our Fort Lauderdale slip and fall lawyers know how those funds can play an important role in your future.
+A Fort Lauderdale slip and fall lawyer at Englander Peebles knows how those funds can play an important role in your future.

 We are selective in the slip and fall cases we take.
-We want to ensure that we commit our talent and resources to seeing complex claims through to verdict, if necessary.
+We want to ensure that we commit our talent and resources to see complex claims through to verdict, if necessary.
 We also want to give full attention to each one of our clients.
-When you work with us, we will handle all aspects of your case from start-to-finish and make sure that you know what is happening in your case at all times.
+When you work with us, we will handle all aspects of your case from start to finish and make sure that you know what is happening in your case at all times.
 Client service is our top priority.

 Contact us today and learn more about how we can help you after a slip and fall accident.
 Our Fort Lauderdale personal injury lawyers will provide a free and confidential review of your case.

 Table of Contents

 Where Do Slip and Fall Accidents Most Commonly Occur in Fort Lauderdale?

 Slip and falls can – and do – happen everywhere in Fort Lauderdale.
 Through the years, we have seen accidents occur on commercial, residential, and government property.
 No matter where your accident occurred, you need to take a hard look at whether the property owner’s negligence caused it.
 If so, you may be eligible to hold the owner liable for your injuries.

 Our attorneys at Englander Peebles have experience with handling such cases as:

 - Walmart Slip and Falls